-Waveform capture
+Waveform capture number of samples

 The maximum number of rows that can appear in the Analyze sheet for an ITM is 4096.
 Each waveform sample uses one row of the sheet.
 Therefore, the number of samples acquired for a waveform must fit within the 4096 points.